Drakovek/Python-Print-Tools/README.md

-# MetadataMagic
+# PythonPrintTools

-Utility for managing metadata.
+Basic utility for printing info to console.